lohedges/vmmc/README.md

 vmmc::EnergyCallback energyCallback = computeEnergy;
 ```

-if `energyCallback` were a free function, or
+if `computeEnergy` were a free function, or

 ```cpp
 Foo foo;